Gypsy and Traveller sites

-Doncaster Council has the responsibility for dealing with unauthorised encampments and stray horses.
+Doncaster Council has the responsibility for dealing with unauthorised encampments.

 Doncaster is the permanent home to the UK’s largest Gypsy Traveller populations.
 A large proportion who reside in Doncaster now live in bricks and mortar accommodation or privately owned sites.
 The communities have a very long history in Doncaster, The website Proud Gypsy Traveller can be a source for some useful history on the communities.

 St Leger homes of Doncaster also run Social Housing for some of our Gypsy and Traveller Communities.
 They provide 3 sites for Ethnic Travellers, 1 for New Travellers and 3 for residents of Doncaster who wish to live in a caravan.

 To join the waiting list or for more information on these sites please contact Doncaster HomeChoice